-Corequisites: CHM 131A, ENG 090
+Corequisites: CHM 131A, DRE 098 or ENG 090

 This course introduces the fundamental concepts of inorganic chemistry.
 Topics include measurement, matter and energy, atomic and molecular structure, nuclear chemistry, stoichiometry, chemical formulas and reactions, chemical bonding, gas laws, solutions, and acids and bases.
 Upon completion, students should be able to demonstrate a basic understanding of chemistry as it applies to other fields.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.